Pluc15/machine-setup-scripts/README.md

 - Send all apps in startup.sh to the scratchpad
 - Remove my email from everywhere
 - Fix second monitor stealing workspace 2
-- Fix x11vnc startup: It easily dies when connection dies
+- Fix x11vnc startup: It easily dies when connection dies + add the systray gui